Hip dysplasia in Great Pyrenees is a genetic disease that can cause an afflicted dog to walk or run with an altered gait.

 There are different assumptions on how to prevent the progression of hip dysplasia in Great Pyrenees.
 Poor nutrition, inadequate or improper exercise, and increased body weight may all contribute to the severity of osteoarthritis after the hip dysplasia has developed.

-By watching the calories your puppy or young dog consumes and preventing obesity in your dog, allowing only non-stressful types of exercise, and a daily regimen of Winston’s Joint System, are the best things you can do for your dog.
+By watching the calories your puppy or young dog consumes and preventing obesity in your dog, allowing only non-stressful types of exercise, are the best things you can do.

 Since 1990, Winston’s Joint System and Winston’s Pain Formula have helped heal over twenty thousand dogs from all over the world.
 Our staff specializes in hip dysplasia, arthritis and all joint, pain and mobility issues.